pikaia/kdrama-tracker/README.md

 # kdrama-tracker
 Chrome extension for tracking kdramas views

-This extension is tied to https://www1.dramacool.cr/
+This extension is designed for use with https://www1.dramacool.cr/ and a custom google sheet.
 ## Idea 1
 The goal is to monitor the left content pane for new episodes of popular drama.
 This grid is a 9x4 table.
 We can check a google sheet which contains the last episode watched.